-Annex 14 – Meeting NTIA’s Criteria for the IANA Stewardship Transition
+Annex 13 – Meeting NTIA’s Criteria for the IANA Stewardship Transition

-On March 14, 2014, the National Telecommunications and Information Administration announced its intent to transition stewardship of key Internet Domain Name System functions to the global multistakeholder community.
+On March 14, 2014, the National Telecommunications and Information Administration (NTIA) announced its intent to transition stewardship of key Internet Domain Name System functions to the global multistakeholder community.
 NTIA also asked ICANN to convene an inclusive, global discussion that involved the full range of stakeholders to collectively develop a proposal for the transition.

 To guide this global discussion, NTIA provided ICANN with a clear framework for the transition proposal.
 The CCWG-Accountability has outlined how its Work Stream 1 Recommendations to enhance ICANN’s accountability meet these requirements below: